madwire-media/sails-generate-forestay/README.md

 - `model.attributes.meta.hideInIndex === true` Hide this field in the forestay index
 - `model.attributes.meta.hideInForm === true` Hide this field in all forms (may cause problems if the field is required!)

+### `config/forestay.js` Features
+- `defaultLayout` - use an alternate local layout instead of the default Forestay layout

 ### TODO

 - JSON, ref attributes